itemgiver/Hacking-Study/README.md

 ## About

-I studied basic knowledge about hacking.
-These are example materials of what I practiced. \
+I studied basic knowledge about hacking with the help of others who are good at hacking.
+I solved provided hacking problems including web, pwnable, forensic, and cryptography.
+While struggling with hacking problems and trying to "Capture the Flag", I improved my knowledge about a computer system and learned the way to code safely. \
-While studying hacking, I was able to gain security knowledge and have a safer coding style.
+These are example materials of what I practiced.

 ## Materials